Elvis-rugamba/product-kitty/README.md

-# product-hunt-react-native
+# Product Kitty
-A Product Hunt iOS app built in React Native
+A Product Hunt iOS browser built in React Native

 ## Installation
 You'll want to make sure `react-native-cli` and `watchman` are installed, as well as Xcode on your machine to run iOS Simulator.